MainulDip/Java-Backend-Study/Spring-MVC-001.md

 https://www.baeldung.com/spring-autowire

-### RESTful vs RPC:
+### RESTful vs RPC and Spring HATEOAS:
 REST stands for `Representational State Transfer` and RPC for `Remote procedural call`.
 Calling an API end point and getting back response are considered `RPC`.
 When RPC includes `Representation` of the overall API as link (Link to other resources), it become a `RESTful` service.
+In other words, a RESTful API will always provide a way to further interact with the service (through link/hypertext to other resources).

 Roy T. Fielding first coined the term REST in 2000, in his PhD dissertation Architectural Styles and the Design of Network-based Software Architectures.